2016 Turkish coup attempt: Reasons for failure

 One of the primary reasons that the coup failed was chaos among the plotters' ranks.
 Turkey's National Intelligence Organization (MİT) head Hakan Fidan discovered the coup plot, and the plotters were forced to execute the coup five hours ahead of schedule.
 One of the main organizers, General Semih Terzi, was shot dead by loyalist Sgt.
 Maj. Ömer Halisdemir at the onset, demoralizing and disrupting command and control of the rebels.
 These two incidents resulted in the coup being carried out in an uncoordinated manner.
 The highest ranking staff officers opposed the coup, and publicly ordered all personnel to return to their barracks.
 Acting outside the military chain of command, the rebels lacked the coordination and resources to achieve their goals.
 The conscripted soldiers that the rebels mobilized were uninformed of their mission's true purpose and became demoralized.
 Many surrendered rather than shoot demonstrators.
 The commander of the First Army in Istanbul, General Ümit Dündar, personally called Erdoğan to warn him of the plot, persuading him to evacuate his hotel ahead of the plotters, and helped to secure Istanbul for Erdoğan to land.
 The MİT also mobilized its anti-aircraft guns, which the plotters were unaware existed, deterring rebel jets and commando teams.

 Equally important to the coup's failure, according to military strategist Edward N. Luttwak, was the inability of the rebels to neutralize Erdoğan and other high ranking government officials, either by killing or detaining them.
 A unit of special forces was sent via helicopter to kill or capture the president, but missed because he had been evacuated by his security detail just minutes before.
-Once Erdoğan landed at Atatürk International Airport (which had been recaptured from the rebels by his supporters), the coup was doomed.
+Once Erdoğan landed at Atatürk International Airport (which had been recaptured from the rebels by his supporters), it became highly unlikely that the coup attempt would succeed.
 According to a military source, several rebel F-16s targeted Erdoğan's presidential jet en route to Istanbul, but they did not fire.
 A senior Turkish counter-terrorism official later stated that the jets did not fire because the fighter jet pilots were told by President Erdoğan's pilot over the radio that the (flight of the) Gulfstream IV was a Turkish Airlines flight.

 According to Naunihal Singh, author of Seizing Power, the coup attempt also failed because the plotters failed to secure control of the media and shape the narrative.
 Successful coups require that the rebels control the mass media.
 This allows even small rebel contingents to portray themselves as fully in control, and their victory as inevitable.
 Consequently, they convince the public, along with neutral and even loyalist soldiers, to defect to them or not resist.
 The rebels failed to properly broadcast their messages effectively across the media that they controlled.
 They failed to capture Türksat, Turkey's main cable and satellite communications company, and failed to gain control of the country's television and mobile phone networks.
-This allowed Erdoğan to make his Facetime call, and to speak on television.
+This allowed Erdoğan to make his FaceTime call, and to speak on television.